-In biology, a genus (plural: genera) is a taxonomic rank used in the biological classification of living and fossil organisms.
+In biology (botany and zoology), a genus (plural: genera) is a taxonomic rank used in the biological classification of living and fossil organisms.
 In the hierarchy of biological classification, genus comes:

 - above species; and

 In binomial nomenclature the genus name forms the first part of the binomial species name for each species within the genus.